videolan/x265/doc/reST/cli.rst

 .. option:: --bframe-bias <integer>

 	Bias towards B frames in slicetype decision.
 The higher the bias the more likely x265 is to use B frames.
-Can be any value between -20 and 100, but is typically between 10 and 30.
+Can be any value between -90 and 100 and is clipped to that range.
 Default 0

 .. option:: --b-pyramid, --no-b-pyramid